Crossing The Line| verse novels in secondary schools | Poem Books for Teenagers - Peters

 Book clubs, English, drama and PSHE teachers can use Crossing the Line in their classes to provide a safe space for children to discuss issues around county lines, poverty, risk-taking, choice-making and bereavement.
 I’m so pleased that schools are reading it across whole Year 8 and 9 cohorts.

-Suggestions for class or book group activities and discussions are available for free on my website, and at the back of the book is a page signposting where to go for help if you’ve been affected by any of the issues raised in the book.
+Suggestions for class or book group guided reading activities and discussions are available for free on my website, and at the back of the book is a page signposting where to go for help if you’ve been affected by any of the issues raised in the book.

 Crossing the Line